 Some options that lead to better sleep can also be problematic: opening a window to allow more fresh outdoor air in and lower CO2 can lead to an increase in disturbing traffic noise.
 The white noise of an air conditioner can provide sleep-inducing temperatures, but often supplies little or no outdoor fresh air.
 Closing the bedroom door might decrease fire and smoke hazards and enhance privacy, but can limit air from other parts of the dwelling and lower ACH.
 I am sure you can add more “double-edged swords” to this list.

-Setting up the ideal environment for restful sleep is complex and will probably never be based on a formula that is good for all; sleepers have individual preferences.
+Setting up the ideal environment for a restful sleep is complex and will probably never be based on a formula that is good for all; sleepers have individual preferences.
 However, it is important to set a standard for a continuous flow of fresh outdoor ventilation air that will keep CO2 at a healthy level for the room where most of us spend one-third of our lives.
 Sweet dreams.

 *White noise is defined as sound made up of all the frequencies the human ear is able to hear.
 “White” indicates a similarity to white light, which is made up of all the colors of the visible light spectrum.
 Because of the broad range of white noise frequencies, it is useful for masking other sounds that might be disturbing during sleep.
 Many people find electrically powered fans provide soothing white noise for sleep.
 A useful substitute for a box fan can be an air cleaner with a HEPA filter.
 This can supply a pleasant white noise while filtering harmful particles from the bedroom air.